Watch Strap Buckles Guide: Types, Sizes, Materials & Compatibility

 - Tang buckle: Simple, universal, easy to replace

-- Deployment clasp: Faster to put on/take off, less strap wear
+- Deployant clasp: Faster to put on/take off, less strap wear

 - Quick-release spring bars: Tool-free buckle changes